Margaret Hope MacPherson: Adult life

 Upon graduating from the University of Edinburgh, she travelled to Glasgow and married Duncan MacPherson.
 Duncan was the son of crofters who lived up the road from the MacLean's holiday home on Skye.
 He was a seaman but returned to his family home during the harvest time.
 Their relationship first began when Margaret was a teenager.
 However, because Margaret had come from a well-to-do family and Duncan was working class, the couple felt the wrath of her parents.
 She later stated: "My father cut me off and never talked to me again for marrying beneath myself".

 After their marriage in Glasgow, the couple moved to Skye.
 There, Duncan worked as a drover, moving cattle and sheep from the Isle of Skye to mainland Scotland to be sold.
 However, their first few years of marriage were spent in hardship.
 The Great Depression meant that there was little money to be made in droving.
 Margaret later recalled; "no matter how cheaply Duncan bought lambs or ewes on Skye, by the time he got them to the mainland the price had fallen".
-Eventually, they were able to lease a croft on Skye from the Forestry Commission, and they spent the next ten years rearing cattle.
+Eventually, they were able to lease 5000 acres on Skye from the Forestry Commission, and they spent the next ten years rearing cattle.